Lower-dimensional posterior density and cluster summaries for overparameterized Bayesian models

 A key feature of our approach is that it imposes no restrictions on the models to which it can be applied.
-In this paper, we implement our method, and generate FMM summaries, across various models and scenarios, including univariate and multivariate models, with density and cluster summaries as goals.
-Specifically, we consider nonparametric models such as random Bernstein polynomials and Dirichlet process mixtures, as well as methods that incorporate uncertainty in the number of mixture components, including mixtures of finite mixtures \citep[MFM;][]{richardson1997bayesian, miller2018mixture} and sparse overparameterized finite mixture models \citep[SFM;][]{malsiner2016model}.
+In this paper, we implement our method across different scenarios, including univariate and multivariate models, aiming to produce density and cluster summaries.
+Specifically, we consider nonparametric models such as random Bernstein polynomials and Dirichlet process mixtures, as well as methods that incorporate uncertainty in the number of mixture components, including mixtures of finite mixtures \citep[][]{richardson1997bayesian, miller2018mixture} and sparse overparameterized finite mixture models \citep[][]{malsiner2016model}.